We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - bipolar disorder

 The keto diet may not be right for everyone.
-Side effects of the keto diet are common, especially when starting out.
+Negative effects are common, especially when a person is starting out.

-As the body adjusts to the low carb state, it may experience a series of symptoms known collectively as the keto flu.
+As their body adjusts to the low carb state, a person may experience symptoms known collectively as the keto flu.

 These symptoms typically include:

-These symptoms tend to fade as the body becomes accustomed to the state of ketosis.
+These symptoms tend to fade as the body becomes accustomed to ketosis.